SURFnet/simpleSAMLphp-theme-SURF/README.md

 for use on mobile devices like smart phones and tablets.
 It was tested on a variety of devices.

-The original design by Stroom can be found on Github Pages, and also in the `gh-pages` branch in this repository.
+:fixme: The original design by Stroom can be found on Github Pages, and also in the `gh-pages` branch in this repository.

 [Login Page](http://surfnet.github.com/simpleSAMLphp-SURFnet/index.html),